hiimjako/obsidian-live-syncinator-server/README.md

 # TODO

-- Lazy load files in memory and remove from memory after some time, to reduce the memory usage on unmodified files.
 - Create a GET /export to export workspace as zip
 - Create cluster of servers
 - Ad DST (deterministic simulation testing) to test chunks